vuejs/events/src/presentations/README.md

 ## Introduction

-Vue.js Events is an effort to centralize all public presentation about Vue.js and associated library and framework.
-It allow to quiclky find a presentation by theme and year.
-It also allow event organizer to reuse presentation to share knowledge at local area without recreating presentation each time.
+This is an effort to centralize all public presentations about Vue.js and associated libraries/frameworks.
+It catalogs presentations by theme and year, and can be used to help speakers find presentations that are open for reuse.
+So that knowledge can be shared at local events without having to recreate each presentation.

-// TODO more introduction ?
-Wording ?

 To submit your go to the end of the page or [click here](/presentations/#submit)